Muhammad IV of Morocco: Military commander

-Born in 1803 in Fes, Mawlay Muhammad was a son of the 'Alawi sultan of Morocco Abd al-Rahman.
-During his father's reign, neighbouring Ottoman Algeria was invaded by France in 1830, and Muhammad commanded the Moroccan army which was defeated by the French at the Battle of Isly in August 1844.
+During his father's reign, the neighbouring Regency of Algiers was invaded by France in 1830, and Muhammad commanded the Moroccan army which was defeated by the French at the Battle of Isly in August 1844 during the Franco-Moroccan War.

 After the defeat, with his father's permission, Mawlay Muhammad used his capacity as army chief to launch a series of significant military reforms in 1845.
+Unlike the Ottoman Empire and Egypt, where opposition against meaningful reforms by the janissaries and the Mamluks was blocked by entrenched military groups, there was less opposition in reforms in Morocco.
+The core army units of gish and na'iba were left intact when the first tabors, or battalion-strength units of the 'askar nizami, were created in 1845.
+And there was a totally new nomenclature for ranks and organization, often provided by Ottoman and Egyptian military manuals.
+The men wore European-style uniforms and carried flintlock rifles made in England.
+The new units were infantry, as opposed to the old-style mounted cavalry, enabling the Moroccans to replicate the tactics that had produced the concentrated firepower the French had displayed at Isly.
+The first adversary against whom they were deployed in the 1840s was the popular resistance hero Abd al-Kader, hounded around western Algeria by Moroccan auxiliaries.
+This use of the 'askar nizami against the native hero dampened popular enthusiasm for the new army, and in the course of time, many soldiers deserted.

 He invited a group of officers from Ottoman Tunisia who had served in the Ottoman army to raise and train the first European-style regiment, the askari, as a supplement to the usual palace guards ('abid) and tribal troops (ghish and nu'aib).
 Muhammad IV set up the Madrasa of al-Muhandiseen, a military engineering school in Fes, supervised by the renegade French Count Joseph de Saulty (an artillery officer from Algiers, de Saulty defected after an amorous entanglement, and converted, taking up the name Abd al-Rahman al-Ali).
 Muhammad IV hired writers to translate various European textbooks on engineering and science.
 He was personally involved in the translation of the works of scientists such as Legendre, Newton and Lalande.
 He also struck deals with British Gibraltar and Egypt to receive regular contingents of Moroccan soldiers for artillery training.

-Sultan
+Reign

+Early reign

+The new sultan hardly looked the part of a modernizer with his flowing white robes and mane of curly black hair, but he was in fact immersed in the language of reform and fully aware of the technological transformations taking place elsewhere in the region.
+He had reportedly perused military manuals translated from Turkish and European languages into Arabic, and he had a lively curiosity about technical innovations.